J00rdan/HTB/README.md

-# J0rdan
+# J0rdan > There is something wrong with our s0ciety

 ![](https://www.hackthebox.eu/badge/image/60355")

-> There is something worng with our s0ciety

 ### Popcorn